MrVivekRajan/Hypr-Dots/README.md

 - [WorkFlow](#WorkFlow)

 ## :star2: About This Project
 A warm welcome to all the people reading out this 🤗.
-Here at this repo you will find a minimal theme for Hyprland window manager based gruvbox color palette
+Here at this repo you will find a minimal theme for Hyprland window manager based on gruvbox color palette.

 # Preview
 <details>